jaiwanag/lab-terra-containerapp/README.md

 # Summary
-The lab outlines the steps to install and configure the necessary software and tools to create a Terraform project for deploying a container application in Azure.
+This lab outlines the steps to install and configure the necessary software and tools to create a Terraform project for learing Infrastructure as Code (IaC) and source control (Git/GitHub).
+This project uses IaC to deploy a container app in Azure.

+### Skills that will be learned:
+1. Creating a Terraform project
+   * main.tf
+   * providers.tf
+   * output.tf
+   * variables.tf
+2. Adding source control to the project
+   * committing code
+3. Use Terraform to deploy Azure resources from your computer
+   * making changes or updating the deployed Azure resources
+4. Store the Terraform state in an Azure storage account
+5. Use GitHub Actions to automate the deployment of Azure resources

 # Prerequisites: